canton-foundation/cips/cprp-verification.md

 Featured resolver status is a credential where publisher = DSO party, subject = resolver operator party.
 Claims include `cprp/featured-resolver: true`, `cprp/featured-since`, `cprp/featured-cip` (the CIP number that approved featured status), `cprp/featured-registrars`, and `cprp/featured-renewal` (renewal deadline).
 Revocation is modeled as credential archival by the DSO.
 Annual renewal publishes a new credential with updated deadline.

-### CollisionArbitration (as credential)
+### CollisionArbitration (deferred)

-Governance decisions on disputed name mappings are credentials where publisher = DSO party, subject = the disputed party.
-Claims include `cprp/arbitrated-name`, `cprp/arbitration-decision`, `cprp/arbitration-rationale`, and `cprp/arbitrated-at`.
-Published as T1 authority.
-Superseding a previous decision archives the old credential and publishes a new one.
+Governance-based arbitration of disputed name mappings across featured resolvers is deferred to the future governance CIP (registrar governance and dispute resolution).
+This CIP defines the trust tiers and collision detection that surface a dispute, but not the on-ledger arbitration decision.
+The credential encoding for binding arbitration decisions will be specified by that CIP.

 ## Rationale